aaronauyoong/weather-dashboard/README.md

 Clicking on a city in the search history will present you with current and future conditions for that city.
 Search history is stored in localStorage.

+Note that the search history buttons only go up to the recent five searches.
+Anything older will be removed from the button list.

 A clear all button allows for the user to clear their search history (and their localStorage), also causing the page to refresh, looking brand new.

 The following image shows a mock-up of what is expected from this weather dashboard application: